consulo/consulo-dev.github.io/docs/tutorials/live_templates/template_support.md

   </template>
 ```

-It is not always necessary to define your own `TemplateContextType`, as there are many existing template contexts already defined in the IntelliJ Platform.
+It is not always necessary to define your own `TemplateContextType`, as there are many existing template contexts already defined in the Consulo.
 Consider reusing one of the many existing template context types that inherit from `TemplateContextType` if you are augmenting language support to an existing area.

 ## Completing the Live Template Implementation
-Depending on the version of the IntelliJ Platform, different steps are used to complete the implementation of the feature.
+Depending on the version of the Consulo, different steps are used to complete the implementation of the feature.

 ### Versions 2020.1 and Later
 For 2020.1 and later, follow this section to register the extension points and then proceed to the [Check Plugin](#check-plugin) section.

 #### Register Extension Points
-Using the `com.intellij.defaultLiveTemplates` and `com.intellij.liveTemplateContext` extension points, register the implementations with the IntelliJ Platform.
+Using the `com.intellij.defaultLiveTemplates` and `com.intellij.liveTemplateContext` extension points, register the implementations with the Consulo.
 The `file` attribute in the `defaultLiveTemplates` element specifies `path/filename` under the `src/main/resources` folder.

 ```xml